simonecorsi/awesome/README.md

 *   [fruitcake/laravel-cors](https://github.com/fruitcake/laravel-cors) - Adds CORS (Cross-Origin Resource Sharing) headers support in your Laravel application
 *   [WP-API/WP-API](https://github.com/WP-API/WP-API) - The WP REST API has been merged into WordPress core.
 Please do not create issues or send pull requests.
 Submit support requests to the forums or patches to Trac (see README below for links).
 *   [FrozenNode/Laravel-Administrator](https://github.com/FrozenNode/Laravel-Administrator) - An administrative interface package for Laravel
-*   [roots/bedrock](https://github.com/roots/bedrock) - WordPress boilerplate with modern development tools, easier configuration, and an improved folder structure
+*   [roots/bedrock](https://github.com/roots/bedrock) - WordPress boilerplate with Composer, easier configuration, and an improved folder structure
 *   [wordplate/wordplate](https://github.com/wordplate/wordplate) - WordPlate is a wrapper around WordPress.
 It's like building any other WordPress website with themes and plugins.
 Just with sprinkles on top.
 *   [tareq1988/wp-eloquent](https://github.com/tareq1988/wp-eloquent) - Eloquent ORM for WordPress
 *   [corcel/corcel](https://github.com/corcel/corcel) - Use WordPress backend with Laravel or any PHP application